gauriladdad/samsung-build-with-nodejs/readme.md

 IPaddress => IP address of server from where the app would be loaded

 you can either create widgetlist.xml under destinationPath OR one will be created by this utility.

+4. Now the utility has been configured, from command prompt run "npm run build".
+You shall find your app ready to be relayed at destinationPath.